-Washington should set a clear and ambitious statewide goal for FAFSA/WASFA completion that is both measurable and time bound.
-For example:

-Washington will achieve a 10 percentage point increase in financial aid application completion by 2028.
+Washington should set a clear and ambitious statewide goal for FAFSA/ WASFA completion that is both measurable and time bound.
+Setting goals can inspire people to imagine the possibilities and work together to overcome shared challenges.
+Goals also provide a clear purpose and guide planning, management, and accountability efforts, which are essential for progress.
+For example: Washington will achieve a 10 percentage point increase in financial aid application completion by 2028.

-Setting goals inspires collaboration and imagination to tackle challenges.
-They offer clear direction for planning, managing, and accountability, crucial for progress.

-With Federal simplification of the FAFSA being implemented for the 2023-2024 academic year, this is an ideal time to bolster the alreadyexisting resources and information that are part of the 12th Year Campaign with a wellresourced and wide-reaching public communication efforts.
+With Federal simplification of the FAFSA being implemented for the 2023-2024 academic year, this is an ideal time to bolster the already-existing resources and information that are part of the 12th Year Campaign with well-resourced and wide-reaching public communication efforts.
 The 12th Year Campaign could be further enhanced by incorporating a statewide FAFSA/WASFA "challenge" where schools and districts compete to reach financial aid completion targets.
 The upcoming FAFSA simplification and expanded Pell Grant funding can be leveraged to communicate to students and families that financial aid is more abundant and easier to access than ever.

-Washington State should take a page out of our own book and use our successful "Vaccinate WA" campaign and resourcing as a model for a multifaceted and sustained statewide FAFSA/WASFA marketing and communications effort.
+Washington State should take a page out of our own book and use our successful Vaccinate WA campaign and resourcing as a model for a multifaceted and sustained statewide FAFSA/WASFA marketing and communications effort.
 A vigorous campaign should include partnerships with school districts, higher education institutions, businesses, nonprofits, community partners, sports teams, and recognized state figures using clear and aligned messaging to heighten awareness of the FAFSA and WASFA.
 Robust investments could be used for billboards, television and digital advertising, marketing in community hubs like clinics and grocery stores, recreation centers and through youth development providers such as Boys and Girls Clubs.
-Broad marketing efforts should be complemented with targeted communications in a variety of languages and through messengers with established trust among tribal, immigrant, and undocumented communities
+Broad marketing efforts should be complemented with targeted communications in a variety of languages and through messengers with established trust among tribal, immigrant, and undocumented communities.

 Over the past five years, states, cities, and localities have organized FAFSA challenges to help more graduating high school seniors complete the FAFSA and understand the amount of federal aid they can receive for postsecondary education.
-Research indicates that strategies like offering personalized assistance, providing information about financial aid early in the college application process, and using data to inform outreach to students are effective in increasing FAFSA completion, and many FAFSA challenges include these elements within their campaigns.
+4647 Research indicates that strategies like offering personalized assistance, providing information about financial aid early in the college application process, and using data to inform outreach to students are effective in increasing FAFSA completion, and many FAFSA challenges include these elements within their campaigns.
+48

 FAFSA completion challenges can also support competition between states.
 In 2018, in partnership with Chiefs for Change, state leaders from Tennessee, Louisiana, New Mexico, and Nevada faced off in a friendly competition to increase FAFSA completion rates with impressive results.
-Across the four states, completion rates rose 9% in one year, with an average completion rate of 68%.
+Across the four states, completion rates rose nine percent in one year, with an average completion rate of 68 percent.

-In Colorado, the Financial Aid Application Working Group established a bold goal that by

-July 2026, Colorado will be in the top 10% in the nation in financial aid application completion or have 80% or more of graduating seniors attending a public high school submit a financial aid application.
+In Colorado, the Financial Aid Application Working Group established a bold goal that by July 2026, Colorado will be in the top 10% in the nation in financial aid application completion or have 80% or more of graduating seniors attending a public high school submit a financial aid application.
 The "Get Your Piece of the Pie" campaign features Governor Jared Polis and is focused on addressing common misconceptions about financial aid applications and promoting the potential benefits of completing the FAFSA.
 The state also supports schools and districts by developing communication resources and assisting with the organization of statewide events.